Wendy Bradfield

 Egypt, a portal to antiquity

-Legacy was a primary instinct in ancient Egypt.
-On a human level, people relate to what it is to be remembered.
-It means you live through the annals of time, and that hasn't changed.
-Egypt gives us a close-up experience of what the ancients built, what they cared about, and how they lived.
+Egypt gives you a close-up experience of what the ancients built, what they cared about, and how they lived.

 If you're ready to book your trip check out this article on the pros & cons of booking a tour or navigating on your own!